pmem/pmdk/doc/libpmemobj/pmemobj_action.3.md

 *class_id*.
 The class id cannot be 0.

 + **POBJ_ARENA_ID(arena_id)** - allocate an object from the arena specified by *arena_id*.
-The arena must exist, otherwise, the behavior is undefined.
+The arena id cannot be 0, and the arena must exist, otherwise, the behavior is undefined.

 **pmemobj_defer_free**() function creates a deferred free action, meaning that the provided object will be freed when the action is published.
 Calling this